20 Minute Zucchini Pita Pizzas

 Happy Cooking! ~KatiePrint

 These 20 Minute Zucchini Ribbon Pita Pizzas are an easy vegetarian meal your whole family will love.
 You simply top whole-wheat pitas with marinara sauce, thin ribbons of zucchini, mozzarella, feta and a sprinkling of oregano and then bake.
 A vegetable peeler is all you need to make those pretty zucchini ribbons!

 - 4 6-inch pita breads, whole grain if desired

 - 1 cup (4 ounces) shredded part-skim mozzarella cheese

 - 1 small zucchini, cut into ribbons with a vegetable peeler

-- ½ cup crumbled mild feta cheese, preferably goat feta
+- ½ cup crumbled feta cheese

 - 2 teaspoons chopped fresh oregano

 - Arrange oven rack in the bottom third of the oven.
 Preheat oven to 425 degrees F.

 - Lay pita breads on a large rimmed baking sheet lined with parchment or foil.
 Spread tomato sauce over the pitas, leaving edges clean and dividing the sauce evenly.
 Top with mozzarella cheese.
 Divide the zucchini ribbons over the cheese.
 Top with feta, dividing evenly.
 Sprinkle with oregano and pepper.